tylucaskelley/codepad/README.txt

 	10. More and better keyboard shortcuts
 	11. Debugging, cleaner code and comments.
 Maybe break code up into more classes.
 How to run:
-	For now, compile the "CodePadDriver.java" file and run the class file.
+	Download the latest CodePad.jar file and double-click to run!